Filupnot/cu-campus-nav/README.md

 7 minutes 38 seconds.
 ~~~

 (Note: the vertex names are arbitrary, and their names and respective locations can be found on map.jpg)

-This was my final project for CSCI 2275: Programming and Data Structures at the University of Colorado Boulder in December, 2019.
+<sub>~ This repository was created by Philip Knott in December, 2019, as my final project for CSCI 2275: Programming and Data Structures at the Universty of Colorado Boulder. ~</sub>